MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

 Ensure you complete the following installations and configuration requirements:

 1. The AzureAD PowerShell module is installed.
-2. You have global administrator rights on the tenant that the script run against.
+2. You have [Global Administrator](/entra/identity/role-based-access-control/permissions-reference#global-administrator) rights on the tenant that the script run against.
 3. You're assigned local administrator role on the computer that you use to run the scripts.

 [!INCLUDE [Azure AD PowerShell deprecation note](~/../security-docs/reusable-content/msgraph-powershell/includes/aad-powershell-deprecation-note.md)]